Phoenix STS Logo

 Control Measures

-We develop practical, proportionate control measures for each identified risk, applying the hierarchy of controls as required by Section 19 of the SHWW Act 2005.
-Recommendations are specific to your facility and include clear implementation guidance.
+We develop practical, proportionate controls for each risk, applying the hierarchy of controls required by Section 19 of the 2005 Act.
+Every recommendation is specific to your facility and comes with clear implementation guidance.

 Report Delivery and Review

-We deliver a comprehensive risk assessment report and schedule a review meeting with your management team to discuss findings, clarify recommendations, and agree an implementation plan with assigned responsibilities and target dates.
+We deliver a detailed report and meet your management team to discuss it.
+Together we agree an implementation plan with owners and target dates.

 Legislative Framework